Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Introduction

-Compared to univariate count series, the analysis of multivariate, and potentially high-dimensional, count series has received considerably less attention.
-For a review of approaches for multivariate counts, see \cite{karlis:2016} and for recent work on generalized linear model (GLM) constructions in high-dimensional settings, see \cite{chen:2017}, \cite{hall:2018}, \cite{mark:2018,mark:2019}, and \cite{fokianos:2020}.
-Dynamic factor models for multivariate count time series have been considered by \cite{jung:2011}, \cite{cui:2014}, \cite{wang:2018}, and \cite{brauning:2020} which posit conditional distributions akin to GLM in their likelihood maximization procedures.
-In a collection of articles on count time series, \cite{karlis:2016} surveys relatively recent works on multivariate discrete-valued time series models.
+Multivariate, and potentially high-dimensional, count time series have received considerably less attention.
+A recent popular approach uses generalized linear model (GLM) constructions in high-dimensional settings with component series means, conditionally on the past, depending on their past values or those of the counts themselves akin to vector autoregression (VAR) models; see \cite{chen2017multivariate,hall2018learning,mark2018network,mark2019estimating}, and \cite{fokianos2020multivariate}.
+A variation of the approach is to use dynamic factor model (DFM) constructions instead; see \cite{jung2011dynamic,cui2014generalized,wang2018modeling}, and \cite{brauning2020dynamic}.
+This approach posits conditional distributions of the counts and is convenient for likelihood estimation procedures.
+In a collection of articles on count time series, \cite{karlis2016models} surveys relatively recent works on multivariate discrete-valued time series models.

-In a recent paper, \cite{jia:2023} proposed a general Gaussian copula-based approach to model count series with a flexible and most general correlation structure that can accommodate any count marginal distribution.
+In a recent paper, \cite{jia2023latent} proposed a new count time series model driven by latent Gaussian time series.
+The model offers a flexible and most general correlation structure that can accommodate any count marginal distribution.
 The marginal distribution can exhibit over- or under-dispersion, or have zero-inflation.
-The autocovariance function (ACVF) of the model is as general as possible for a given marginal distribution, capable of achieving the most negative pairwise correlations.
-In particular, the range of attainable correlations for this model can be obtained from the result of \cite{whitt:1976}. \cite{kong:2023} further extended the model to incorporate periodic and seasonal features by replacing the vanilla ARMA with periodic autoregressive moving average (PARMA) and seasonal autoregressive moving average (SARMA) models.
+The autocovariance function (ACVF) of the model is as general as possible for a given marginal distribution, in particular, capable of achieving the most negative pairwise correlations. \cite{kong2023seasonal} further extended the model to incorporate periodic and seasonal features by replacing the vanilla ARMA with periodic autoregressive moving average (PARMA) and seasonal autoregressive moving average (SARMA) models.
+The model bins the latent Gaussian series into discrete values and is particularly suitable for data that can be thought of as a discretization of an underlying continuous-valued signal (e.g., when a discrete scale is used for response over a continuous scale).